smngvlkz/smngvlkz/README.md

 My goal is to leverage my skills and experience in software engineering and research to drive innovation, explore new technologies, and solve complex problems.
 I aim to demonstrate my expertise in developing cutting-edge solutions, conducting thorough research, and collaborating with others to push the boundaries of what's possible.

 ## 🫱🏾‍🫲🏾 Feedback and Support
 I would love your feedback, suggestions, or questions about my projects.
-You can contact me via email at simangalisovilakazk1@icloud.com or via any of the following platforms:
+You can contact me via any of the following platforms:

 [![Instagram](https://skillicons.dev/icons?i=instagram)](https://instagram.com/smngvlkz) [![LinkedIn](https://skillicons.dev/icons?i=linkedin)](https://linkedin.com/in/smngvlkz) [![twitter](https://skillicons.dev/icons?i=x-dark.svg)](https://x.com/SmangaDev)